Port of Spain: Road

 There are also a few major inner-city roadways.
 Ariapita Avenue is one of them, being the center of the city's nightlife and at the center of a revitalization project.
 The Queen's Park Savannah is said to be the world's largest roundabout and has a perimeter roadway that is technically a collection of roadways all providing access to the Savannah's environs.
 Tragarete Road is another inner-city roadway that runs into St. James, also providing access to the Queen's Park Oval and One Woodbrook Place.

 Public transport

 City Gate serves as a transportation hub for public buses and private mini-buses (locally known as maxi-taxis).
 City Gate is located on South Quay just south of Independence Square.
 The PTSC facilities and service have been plagued with issues for a period of time, but recently there have been upgrades to the service and facilities including free WiFi on coach buses, a new coach waiting area at City Gate and addition of new buses to the fleet.

 A ferry service links Port of Spain with Scarborough, Tobago and a water taxi service, restarted in December 2008 (Trinidad's west coast towns were once served by steamship), links it with San Fernando.
 The ferry terminal is located at South Quay while the water taxi terminal is part of the Port of Spain International Waterfront Centre.

+In the past, a five-route trolleybus system served Port of Spain from 1941 to 1956.
+Trams served the city from 1883 (initially horse-drawn; electric from 1895) until the 1950s.